 Many people prefer a steel buckler, many of which can be found at The Knight Shop.
 When purchasing consider that Docciolini suggests that ‘The size of the buckler depends on the man who carries it, the width being the distance from one shoulder joint to the other, corresponding to the chest of the man who carries it.‘

 We will also be working on sword and rotella.
 We advise using a round riot shield.
 There are various sellers to be found on eBay.

 All steel swords need to be specifically designed for HEMA use, as many reenactment blunts lack the appropriate level of flex and safety measures on the tip.

-We ask that members either use a blade with spatulated or rolled tip or fit an appropriate cap to avoid any accidental skewering.
+We recommend that all swords have a rolled or spatulated tip and require all swords used in classes have a blunt attached to avoid accidental skewering.
 Obviously any drilling or sparring with steel should be done with the appropriate kit.
 Steel swords must be free of rust and burrs.
 Swords that have been bent or damaged should not be used.

 Docciolini covers the transition between sidesword and rapier so members are free to decide which they would rather have (or opt for both).
 If you go for a rapier something on the shorter side is preferable, with a swept hilt rather than a cup hilt such as the Hanwei Practical 37″ Swept Hilt Rapier.
 You can also get the Regenyei rapiers and sideswords directly from Faits d’Armes when they are in stock.

 Finally you may also want to have a look at the text we’re working from.
 The translation of Docciolini’s Treatise we’re studying can be purchased on Amazon here.

 There are plenty of useful Facebook Groups such as HEMA Hacks for ideas on customising your kit, and HEMA Marketplace for purchasing second hand kit.